Tax and starting work

 Once you have received your password for myAccount, go to PAYE Services and select ‘Update Job or Pension Details’.

-To add a new job or pension you will need:
+To add a new job you will need:

 - Your new employer's tax registration number

 - The date your job starts and how often you will be paid